-The connective tissues make the brisket tough if it's not cooked long enough to break them down.
+The tissues make the brisket tough if it's not cooked long enough to break them down.
 Smoking for hours at relatively low temperatures is a great way to do that.
 And when the connective tissue softens and melts, it adds rich flavor to the meat and makes it nice and juicy!

-The brisket you see below consists of the flat and the point, which are separated by a pocket of fat.
-There is a layer of fat on one side of the brisket which can vary in thickness.
+The brisket you see below shows of the flat and the point muscles, which are separated by a layer of fat.
+The dashed lines delineate the two muscles of the whole brisket shown in the following two pictures.

 Still looking at the above picture, the layer of meat you see on top is the brisket flat.
 You can't see it in this picture, but laying under the flat on the left side is the point, which is the second muscle of the brisket.
 In the next picture the point is a little easier to see.

 On the right end of the brisket you can see how the grain direction of the point is different than the grain of the flat.
 There's a narrow vertical line of fat separating the two muscles.

 Shorter smoking time and improved flavor are two benefits of separating the two brisket parts before they're seasoned and smoked.

 Dividing the two muscles exposes more surface area, which means you can apply more brisket rub, and that there's the potential for more smoky flavor.

 The two smaller parts will also cook a bit quicker in the smoker, and each part can be removed from the smoker when it's perfectly done.
 The point, being a fattier cut, is usually better if smoked a little longer than the flat section.